grandes-ecoles

 Let $(a_0, \ldots, a_{n-1}) \in \mathbb{C}^n$.
 If $\lambda$ is a root of the polynomial identified in Q24, determine the eigenspace of $C(a_0, \ldots, a_{n-1})$ associated with the eigenvalue $\lambda$ and specify its dimension.

-Q26 Matrices Diagonalizability and Similarity View
+Q26 Invariant lines and eigenvalues and vectors Diagonalizability and Similarity View

 Deduce a necessary and sufficient condition for a cyclic matrix to be diagonalizable.